foundry-rs/starknet-foundry/docs/src/starknet/index.md

 > ⚠️ **Warning**
 > Currently, support is only provided for accounts that use the default signature based on the [Stark curve](https://docs.starknet.io/documentation/architecture_and_concepts/Cryptography/stark-curve).
-> It is recommended to use OpenZeppelin accounts.

 ## How to Use `sncast`